raspberrypilearning/getting-started-with-guis/en/step_7.md

 --- task ---

 Save and run your code.
-You should see a joke, and when you press the button, the punch line is displayed.
+You should see some example text.
+When the slider is moved, the text gets larger or smaller.

 ![GUI with text 'Some example text' and a slider from 10 to 80](images/slider-display.png)